History of Zambia: First Bantu settlement

 Ingombe Ilede trading post in Southern Zambia.

 "[If] weapons for war, hunting, and domestic purposes are needed, the [Tonga] man goes to the hills and digs until he finds the iron ore.
 He smelts it and with the iron thus obtained makes axes, hoes, and other useful implements.
 He burns wood and makes charcoal for his forge.
 His bellows are made from the skins of animals and the pipes are clay tile, and the anvil and hammers are also pieces of the iron he has obtained.
 He moulds, welds, shapes, and performs all the work of the ordinary blacksmith."

 Batonga fisherwomen in Southern Zambia.
 Women have and continue to play important roles in many African societies.

 Ruins of Great Zimbabwe, Kalanga/Shona rulers of this Kingdom dominated trade at Ingombe Ilede.

-These early Bantu settlers also participated in the trade at the site Ingombe Ilede (which translate sleeping cow in Chi-Tonga because the fallen baobab tree appears to resembles a cow) in Southern Zambia, at this trading site they met numerous Kalanga/Shona traders from Great Zimbabwe and Swahili traders from the East African Swahili Coast.
+These early Bantu settlers also participated in the trade at the site Ingombe Ilede (which translates as "sleeping cow" in Chi-Tonga because the fallen baobab tree appears to resembles a cow) in Southern Zambia, at this trading site they met numerous Kalanga/Shona traders from Great Zimbabwe and Swahili traders from the East African Swahili Coast.
 Ingombe Ilede was one of the most important trading posts for rulers of Great Zimbabwe, others being the Swahili port cities like of Sofala.

 The goods traded at Ingombe Ilede included: fabrics, beads, gold, and bangles.
 Some of these items came from what is today southern Democratic Republic of Congo and Kilwa Kisiwani while others as far away as India, China and the Arab World.
 The African traders were later joined by the Portuguese in the 16th century.

 The decline of Great Zimbabwe, due to increasing trade competition from other Kalanga/Shona kingdoms like Khami and Mutapa, spelt the end of Ingombe Ilede.